Can Calcium Be Taken With Food

 Another essential function of calcium in your body is its involvement in the blood clotting process.
 When you get injured and begin to bleed, calcium is released from your blood cells, initiating a cascade of events that ultimately form a clot to stop the bleeding.
 Without adequate calcium, this process may be impaired, leading to difficulties in clotting and excessive bleeding.

-See also What Is Calcium Ion Benefits
+See also What Are 3 Benefits Of Calcium

 Calcium for Heart Health